distributeaid/docs-old-mintlify/how-to-DA/contributing.md

 # What we offer
 Having a team structure in place allows us to foster both collaboration and individual growth.
 Those who have been around for a bit and gotten familiar with a part of our stack usually start doing peer reviews.
 We also encourage contributors who are willing to take on some responsibility to step up and get on track to become maintainers.

-We offer periodic 1on1s with our tech lead to our regular contributors to ensure they’re feeling adequately challenged in their work at Distribute Aid and to make sure they get the chance to grow as they wish.
+We offer periodic one-on-ones with our tech lead to our regular contributors to ensure they’re feeling adequately challenged in their work at Distribute Aid and to make sure they get the chance to grow as they wish.
 Of course we’re also happy to write a reference for regular contributors as needed.

 If all that sounds interesting to you, [get in touch](tech@distributeaid.org) and tell us a bit about yourself.